braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/canvas_components/decision_split.md

 ## Create a Decision Split

 To create a Decision Split in your workflow, first add a step to your Canvas.
-For Canvas Flow, drag and drop the component from the sidebar, or click the <i class="fas fa-plus-circle"></i> plus button at the bottom of a step and select **Decision Split**.
-For the original Canvas editor, use the dropdown at the top of the new full step in your workflow to select **Decision Split**.
+Drag and drop the component from the sidebar, or click the <i class="fas fa-plus-circle"></i> plus button at the bottom of a step and select **Decision Split**.

 ### Define your split